blopezbernardo/CarND-LaneLines-P1/writeup_Blanca_Lopez_P1.md

 ![alt text][image5]
 ![alt text][image6]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by doing the average of all the slopes, getting the highest point and drawing the line to the bottom point.
+In order to draw a single line on the left and right lanes, I did the average of all the slopes, getting the highest point and drawing the line to the bottom point.

 ![alt text][image7]
 ![alt text][image8]